-Honda Motor Co <7267.T> withdrew its annual earnings guidance in an unusual move on Monday due to uncertain currency markets and Thailand's floods just as it was starting to recover from the March earthquake and tsunami.
+Honda Motor Co <7267.T> withdrew its annual earnings guidance on Monday, blaming uncertainty in currency markets and floods in Thailand, just as it was starting to recover from Japan's earthquake and tsunami.

-Among Japanese automakers, Honda has been hit the hardest by both disasters this year, recovering slowly from the supply disruption in northeast Japan and suffering direct damage at its Thai car factory in the Ayutthaya industrial estate.
+Among Japanese automakers, Honda has been hit the hardest by the supply disruptions caused by both Asian disasters.
+The latest floods in Thailand have caused direct damage to the company's car factory in Thailand's Ayutthaya province.

 The maker of the popular Civic and Accord models had been preparing to ramp up overall car production to 125 percent of pre-quake plans in the October-March second half to build up inventory that had fallen after the March 11 disasters at home.

-The dearth of cars has pushed down Honda's sales in the United States, its biggest market, ranking it below Nissan Motor Co <7201.T> in the last three months.
+Even before the floods, the dearth of cars had sunk Honda's sales in the United States, its biggest market, ranking it below Nissan Motor Co <7201.T> in the last three months.

-Ike said about one-tenth, or 35 of its tier-one suppliers for cars in Thailand, had been flooded.
-With the flood damage spreading, more suppliers down the chain could also become affected.
+About one-tenth, or 35 of Honda's tier-one suppliers for cars in Thailand, had been flooded, Ike said.
+With the damage spreading, more suppliers down the chain could also become affected, he said.

 The situation is changing daily.
-It's hard to get a read on the situation, he said.
+It's hard to get a read on the situation.

 The extent of the flood damage is a concern and will probably weigh on Honda's shares, said Yoshihiro Okumura, general manager at Chibagin Asset Management.